 The Department of Tourism sponsors a 7-day Ladakh Festival every year for promotion of Tourism.
 The main aim of organising this festival in the month of September is to extend the lean tourist season in the region and also to represent and prorogate the rich cultural heritage of the area.
 The grand success of the festival and the tremendous response from both foreign and home tourists is due to the rich cultural heritage and variety of other attractive programmes like traditional Polo match and Village archery.

-The famous monastic dance in the monasteries including exhibitions of invaluable Thankas and other Ritual Instruments of the monasteries.
+The famous monastic dance in the monasteries including exhibitions of invaluable Thangkas and other Ritual Instruments of the monasteries.
 The tourists have the opportunities to see the entire traditional cultural programme of the region like Traditional Folk dance and songs of different parts of Ladakh.
 The grand achievements of the Ladakh Festival are noticeable of the significant increase in the arrivals of tourists during the lean tourist season of the year.
 A large number of tourists visit Leh Ladakh only for festivals in Ladakh.
-This year Ladakh festival is being held between ….. (dates still to be finalized)
+This year Ladakh festival is being held from September 21.

 Sindhu Darshan